 b.
 For research involving human subjects, disclosure of financial conflicts to research participants;

 c.
 Monitoring of the research by independent reviewers;

 d.
 Modification of the research plan;

 e.
 Change of personnel or personnel responsibilities or disqualification from participation in all or a portion of the research;

 f.
 Reduction or elimination of the financial interest; and/or

 g.
 Severance of relationships that create such conflicts.

-For all management plans, the H&T Director shall (1) monitor ongoing investigator compliance and (2) submit annual updates to the PHS Awarding Component at the time and in the manner specified by the PHS Awarding Component, both until the completion of the PHS-funded research project to which the FCOI relates.
+For all management plans, the Signing Official shall (1) monitor ongoing investigator compliance and (2) submit annual updates to the PHS Awarding Component at the time and in the manner specified by the PHS Awarding Component, both until the completion of the PHS-funded research project to which the FCOI relates.